TechBuzz News – HR and Leadership

 According to Johns Hopkins researchers, one in four American adults suffers from a diagnosable mental disorder in a given year.
 Yet there is still a stigma, especially in the workplace.
 It’s time we start talking about mental health, work/life balance, and self-care in the workplace.
 I believe strongly that how a company addresses mental fitness can become a key indicator of the health of their culture.

 One thing to keep in mind as you start the search, the #1 person responsible to find your new position is you!
 People can and should help you, but you have to sit in the driver's seat.

 A resume is the sales pitch you use to sell yourself and your career to a hiring manager.
 It’s your first chance to prove that you’re a candidate worth spending time on.
 And having a success-centric resume is all about effectively communicating your value as a candidate.

-All contents © 2021 NISI Publishing, LLC.
-All rights reserved.
+All contents © 2023 IsoTalent Inc. All rights reserved.

-Newsletter - Sign up to receive TechBuzz News weekly
+Newsletter - Sign up to receive TechBuzz News daily or weekly